ariaghora/mpstemmer/README.md

 ## Performance comparison

+### Nonstandard affixed words

-On standard 60-words test cases, following is the performance comparison.
+On 60-words test cases, following is the performance comparison.
 You may refer to the refered article for the list of words.

 |Method|Correct stemming rate|